AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 differences that stems from the fact that it is an expression:

 -  All branches' expressions must be of the same type
--  An else branch is mandatory.
 -  They *must* be surrounded by parentheses, but only if the surrounding expression does not already contain them
+-  If an :ada:`else` branch is not given, the expression defaults to an implicit :ada:`else True`.

 .. code-block:: ada